ritwikraj16/ai-mcp/rag-and-text-to-sql/README.md

 ## How to Use

 1. Open the Streamlit UI in your browser (usually at `http://localhost:8501`).
-2. Set your OpenAI API key in the UI to enable RAG + Text-to-SQL capabilities.
+2. Upload documents for access by the RAG system.
 3. Enter your queries in natural language, such as:
    - "What is the population of Chicago?"
    - "What Native American tribe originally inhabited the Miami area?"